cossio/StatPhysCompX/README.md

 Codes in Julia:

+- Simulations of the 2D Ising model with the Metropolis algorithm
-- Simulations of the 2D Ising model, with Metropolis and Wolff algorithms: https://github.com/cossio/IsingModels.jl.
+- More simulations of the 2D Ising model, with the cluster Wolff algorithm: https://github.com/cossio/IsingModels.jl.
 - Conserved order-parameter Ising model with the Kawasaki algorithm: https://github.com/cossio/PHY433.jl/blob/main/pluto/COP.jl.
-This is a Pluto notebook.